oharaandrew314/mock-aws-java-sdk/README.md

 - content-type cannot be inferred in s3 file uploads on osx-java8 due to a [jvm bug](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=7133484)
 - Dynamo DB query expressions not supported (conditions will work)
-- Dynamo DB isn't emulated nearly as well as Dynamo DB Local, but you may find the simplicity of this tool to be worth it

 ## Want to Help?